 The absence of women is also noticeable, and several of the sculptures seem to have been deployed without second thoughts, such as Per Aabel and the relocation of Sverdrup to compensate for Hambro on the opposite side of the Eidsvoll square.
 The area right in front of the Storting is simply overloaded.

-Up to several others are rather misplaced, such as Christian “Quartz” on Stortorvet, “Kjakan” in Studenterlunden and Camilla Collett in the Palace Park.
+Several others are rather misplaced.
+Examples are Christian “Quartz” on Stortorvet, “Kjakan” in Studenterlunden and Camilla Collett in the Palace Park.
 And when will someone be courageous and remove the French upstart from the Palace Square?

 There seems to be no overall plan for the sculptural decoration of Karl Johan street and its vicinity.
 It is a pity, for the city and the country’s parade street deserves so much more.